 - The CB1 receptors are centralized in the nervous system and the brain.

 The exact way in which CBD contributes to a reduction in seizures and affects the ECS is still unknown.
-Another form of research leads to the idea of CBD having the ability to affect the receptors which can help calm the neurons firing during a seizure, but these studies are far from confirmed as there is still a large amount of unknown as noted above.
+One theory is that CBD has the ability to affect the receptors that calm the neurons firing during a seizure.

 **Note.
 Even big pharma has finally recognized the power of CBD oil for seizures.
-Just a few months ago, the FDA approved the first drug containing CBD for the treatment of epilepsy.
+And the FDA approved the first drug containing CBD for the treatment of epilepsy.

 How Much CBD Oil Should My Dog Have?